SatelliteApplicationsCatapult/odc-product-docker-images/README.md

 # ODC Product Docker Images

-Docker images to routinely create ODC products with Kubernetes.
+Docker image to routinely generate summary EO products with [Kubernetes](https://kubernetes.io/) and [Dask](https://dask.org/).
+[Open Data Cube](https://www.opendatacube.org/) YAML metadata is also created as part of the process.

-:warning: A Helm chart to deploy the routine product generation stack is yet to be worked at :warning:
+:warning: A Helm chart to deploy the routine product generation stack (Redis and worker Pods) is yet to be worked at :warning:

 ## TL;DR